torvalds/linux/Documentation/doc-guide/kernel-doc.rst

   /**
    * foobar() - Brief description of foobar.
+   * @argument1: Description of parameter argument1 of foobar.
-   * @arg: Description of argument of foobar.
+   * @argument2: Description of parameter argument2 of foobar.
    *
    * Longer description of foobar.
    *
    * Return: Description of return value of foobar.
    */
-  int foobar(int arg)
+  int foobar(int argument1, char *argument2)

-The format is similar for documentation for structures, enums, paragraphs, etc. See the sections below for details.
+The format is similar for documentation for structures, enums, paragraphs, etc. See the sections below for specific details of each type.

 The kernel-doc structure is extracted from the comments, and proper `Sphinx C Domain`_ function and type descriptions with anchors are generated for them.
 The